 Strength training — and more importantly, runner-specific strength training — is essential to healthy running and key to your long-term success.

-The variety of strength-training options are bewildering, so let’s simplify the process by focusing on two general areas for your off-season.
+The variety of strength-training options are bewildering, so let’s simplify the process by focusing on two general areas.
 Within each, there are ways to increase the difficulty as you get stronger.
 Minimal equipment is needed, though there are a few options that are useful and allow for more variety in your routine.

 TARGET THE KEY AREAS